top of page

 STORIES OF LOVE, COMMUNITY AND RACIAL INTOLERANCE EXPERIENCED BY JEWISH, CHRISTIAN & MUSLIM WOMEN IN 1492 SPAIN

 A concertplay by Clare Norburn.
 Spain, 1492.
-At twilight on her final night in Seville, a Jewish woman, played by Suzanne Ahmet, lights the lamps.
+At twilight on her final night in Seville, a Jewish woman lights the lamps.
 She is being forced to leave Spain and set sail for an uncertain future.
 Her story echoes down the ages to the personal stories of people affected by politics and war today.
-She tunes into voices of a community of Jewish, Christian and Muslim women from across the Spanish peninsula.
+She tunes into the voices of a community of Jewish, Christian and Muslim women from across the Spanish peninsula.

 Down the centuries, women’s stories of integration, love, the rich cultural heritage of the Spanish peninsula and racial intolerance are played out to a soundtrack of plaintive Sephardic songs and lively medieval music, with full staging and stunning lighting.
 Be transported back to 15th century Seville!